These Eyes was co-written by the group’s lead guitarist Randy Bachman and lead singer Burton Cummings.

-The song was later released in the U.S., where it became a breakthrough success for the group as their first single to reach the top 10 on the Billboard Pop Singles chart, where it peaked at the sixth spot.
+These Eyes was later released in the United States, where it became a breakthrough success for the group as their first single to reach the top 10 on the Billboard Pop Singles chart.
+It peaked at the sixth spot.

 2013 GUESS WHO STAMP

-Official first-day covers were cancelled in Winnipeg, Man. (the Guess Who); Toronto, Ont.
+Official first-day covers were also serviced with cancellations from Winnipeg, Man. (the Guess Who); Toronto, Ont.
 (Rush); Kingston, Ont. (the Tragically Hip); and Montréal, Que.
 (Beau Dommage).